tarwn/lessthandot-hugo/blogs/content/posts/2010-12-15-exploring-reactive-extensions-testing.md

 }
 ```

-I get that the lambda in the event based method basically does the same thing as the mock subscriber we&#8217;re using for the reactive method.
+I get that the lambda in the event based method basically does the same thing as the mock subscriber we're using for the reactive method.
 But I feel like this approach models the actual behavior a bit better than the event driven approach did.
 I guess at the end of the day it is just a matter of preference.
-Hopefully I&#8217;ve made my preference clear 🙂
+Hopefully I've made my preference clear 🙂

 From the other side of the relationship, the testing approach is almost identical.
 Take a look at tests on the subscription for an example.
 Events first: